ecmwf/metview-python/docs/api/netcdf_obj_toc.rst

       - Returns a list of the :class:`NetCdf`'s dimensions.

     * - :func:`global_attributes`
-      - Returns a definition variable holding the :class:`NetCdf`'s global metadata.
+      - Returns a definition variable holding the :class:`NetCdf` global metadata.

     * - :func:`max`
       - Maximum